-Of course, implementation will be greatly enhanced by assistance from Kent residents and officials.
-Having a pro-active process to implement the POCD will help ensure it is influential in guiding future actions of the Town.
+Assistance From Others - Of course, implementation will be greatly enhanced by assistance from Kent residents and officials.
+Having a pro-active process to engage the community in helping implement the POCD will help ensure it is influential in guiding future actions of the Town.